FAQ

 Information has been provided by Colorado’s Producer Responsibility Organization, CAA, designed to help businesses identify the materials that are captured in Extended Producer Responsibility (EPR) laws and the responsible producer for those materials.

-The Solid & Hazardous Waste Commission promulgated the primary rules for producers on June 14th, which includes an October 1, 2024 producer registration deadline for producers that expect to be obligated under Colorado’s Producer Responsibility Program for Statewide Recycling Act.
+The Solid & Hazardous Waste Commission promulgated the primary rules for producers on June 14.
 Producers who have not yet registered should reach out to CAA as soon as possible.
-For more information on the rules and regulations pertaining to producers, please visit the rulemaking webpage.
+For more information on the rules and regulations pertaining to producers, please visit the rulemaking webpage

 Will this raise prices for consumers?